Skip Navigation or Skip to Content

 Coding the Integumentary System

-Today begins a series of lessons that take you in depth into just one body system at a time, so you can understand specific medical coding situations for each area of the human body.
+Starting with this lesson, you'll begin a series of lessons that take you in depth into one body system at a time, which will help you understand specific medical coding situations for each area of the human body.
 This lesson explores the integumentary (skin) system.
 You will review the code categories for the most common skin conditions, infections, injuries, and procedures, and then practice coding cases that involve common skin problems.

 Coding the Musculoskeletal System